 It is the expectation of the administration and staff of Glenbard South High School that every student will be punctual and present each day.
+This includes all periods of Physical Education.
+(Students must be in the locker room when the bell rings.)
 Regular daily attendance by staff and students is important for student success.
 Students with irregular attendance patterns, whether excused or unexcused, may find it difficult to be successful in specific classes and may be subject to a loss of graduation credits.
 As a result, it is extremely important that the parents(s)/guardian(s) assure the student's academic growth and success by emphasizing the need for the student to be punctual and in attendance each day.